OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 - the recorded policy value on the ordinal scale (_v<sub>j,t</sub>_)
 - the recorded binary flag for that indicator (_f<sub>j,t</sub>_)

+This normalises the different ordinal scales to produce a sub-index score between 0 and 100 where each full point on the ordinal scale is equally spaced.
+For indicators that do have a flag variable, if this flag is recorded as 0 (ie if the policy is geographically _targeted_ or for E1 if the support only applies to _informal sector workers_) then this is treated as a half-step between ordinal values.

+Note that the database only contains flag values if the indicator has a non-zero value.
+If a government has no policy for a given indicator (ie the indicator equals zero) then the corresponding flag is blank/null in the database.
+For the purposes of calculating the index, this is equivalent to a sub-index score of zero.
+In other words, _I<sub>j,t</sub>_=0 if _v<sub>j,t</sub>_=0.

 ![sub-index score equation](https://latex.codecogs.com/png.latex?%282%29%5Cqquad%20I_%7Bj%2Ct%7D%3D100%5Cfrac%7Bv_%7Bj%2Ct%7D-0.5%28F_%7Bj%7D-f_%7Bj%2Ct%7D%29%7D%7BN_%7Bj%7D%7D)

+(_Note: if v<sub>j,t</sub>=0 then the function F<sub>j</sub>-f<sub>j,t</sub> is also treated as 0, see paragraph above._)

 ----------